Software Gems' Sybase Gem Documents

 - where non-technical terms are used, technical terms are used instead

-reference.
+reference, eg. for syntax and references.
 The information therein (updated with each release) is not repeated here.

 Technically Correct & Relevant